NervanaSystems/neon/CONTRIBUTING.rst

 8. Create a new pull request to get your feature branch merged into master for others to use.
 You'll first need to ensure your feature branch contains the latest changes from master.
 Furthermore, internal devs will need to assign the request to someone else for a code review.
-You should also ensure all your tests pass when run through the items defined in step 5.
+You must also ensure there are no erros when run through the items defined in step 5.

 .. code-block:: bash